int128/datadog-actions-metrics/README.md

           collect-job-metrics: true
 ```

-This action calls GitHub API to get jobs and steps of a workflow run.
+Note that this calls GitHub API to get jobs and steps of a workflow run.
-It may cause the rate limit exceeding error.
+It may cause the rate limit exceeding error if too many workflows are run.

 To collect the metrics of jobs and steps on the default branch only: